bartkozal/vue-fraction-grid/README.md

     lint   - Lint JS and CSS code of components, utils and installation docs   - Start docs locally
-    deploy - Deploy docs to GitHub Pages
+    deploy - Deploy docs to GitHub Pages dist   - Create an optimized bundle in UMD format
     ```

 * * *